TrebledJ/trebledj.github.io/content/posts/programming/2023-04-24-the-mathematics-of-types.md

 ![Sum types stand out from the historic dominance of product types.](/img/posts/programming/sheesh-sum-types.jpg){.w-80}
 {.center}

-Sum types in their *simplest* form are just enums.[^but-enum-values-arent-types] In C/C++, we might define them like so:
+Sum types in their *simplest* form are just enums.
+In C/C++, we might define them like so:

 ```cpp
 enum Bool {